hjisaac/recommender-system/README.md

  ??
 ---

-# Recommendation System Codebase
+# Recommender System Codebase

-This project demonstrates the development of a **high-performing recommender system** leveraging **matrix factorization** techniques.
+This project demonstrates the development of a **recommender system** leveraging **matrix factorization** techniques.
 The **Alternating Least Squares (ALS)** algorithm is at the core of this system, enabling precise user-item rating predictions.
-It has been extensively validated using the **MovieLens dataset**, showcasing exceptional performance and adaptability to real-world scenarios.
+It has been validated using the **MovieLens dataset**, showcasing good performance and adaptability to real-world scenarios.

 ---